 It spent its early years in Southern Railway Malachite Green with Sunshine lettering.
 After an overhaul in 1992 it was repainted in Southern Railway Maunsell lined Olive Green with an unmodified coal bunker.
 Calbourne was withdrawn in 2002 for overhaul re-emerging

 Calbourne was withdrawn from service for overhaul in 2002.
 The extensive repairs were supported by a Heritage Lottery Fund grant and included a major boiler and firebox overhaul, a new smokebox, refitting the bunker extension and a repaint in early British Railways lined black livery.
 The overhaul was completed in 2010 in BR Standard Mixed-Traffic Black livery with red and white lining and the larger bunker re-fitted.

 Calbourne was in service throughout the 2014 season with no significant engineering problems.

 A number of issues were identified with the locomotive when it underwent winter maintenance at the end of 2016.

 The locomotive underwent successful steam trials in March 2018 following an extensive bottom-end overhaul.

 The boiler certificate is valid until 2020.
-It is expected that it will be withdrawn from service at the end of the 2019 season.
+The locomotive will be withdrawn from service at the end of September 2019.